MechanicalRock/mechanicalrock.github.io/_posts/2023-07-04-LLM-Transformers.markdown

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;margin-bottom:10%"><iframe src="https://giphy.com/embed/2y1Ns6zIfK6WI8d21y" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

-In a recent experiment, I explored Hugging Face and OpenAI Transformers, and in this blog post, I will guide you through some easy steps to generate our first Hugging Face Transformer.
+In a recent experiment, I explored Hugging Face and OpenAI Transformers, and in this blog post, I will guide you through some easy steps to generate your first Hugging Face Transformer.
 But before we dive into the code snippets and their explanations, let's go over some important terms and concepts in Machine Learning.

 ### Natural Language Processing (NLP)